Udit Narayan Lodges Police Complaint After Receiving Death Threats!

 Bharat Gaikwad, senior police inspector of Amboli police station was quoted as saying by ANI, "The complaint was filed by the actor four days ago and since then we have increased patrolling near Udit's residence."

 Upon investigation, the police found out that the number was registered in the name of the security guard of Udit Narayan's building.
-During interrogation, he revealed that his mobile was stolen a month agao while he was en route to his hometown.
+During interrogation, he revealed that his mobile was stolen a month ago while he was en route to his hometown.

 (Inputs From ANI)